DeanDodds/milestoneProject3/README.md

 ## Code <a id="code"></a>
 - star rating html -<a href="https://www.codingnepalweb.com/star-rating-html-css-javascript/">CodeNepal</a>
 - login, sign up and search bar from code institue mini project.
+- box shadow taken from <a href="https://getcssscan.com/css-box-shadow-examples">Get Scan</a>

 ---